Good and Bad Reasons to Tap Home Equity in 2026

 Refinancing high-interest debt using your home equity can be a smart way to save on interest and simplify your finances.
 Whether you use a home equity loan, HELOC, or cash-out refinance, the key is having a clear strategy and repayment plan.

-While a cash-out refinance might raise your mortgage interest rate, it can still offer substantial monthly savings—especially for homeowners with large balances on high-interest credit cards or personal loans.
+While a cash-out refinance might raise your mortgage interest rate, it can still offer substantial monthly savings—especially for homeowners carrying large balances on high-interest credit cards or personal loans.

 For many borrowers, the overall savings outweigh the cost of a higher mortgage rate.